wechaty/jekyll/root/api/room.md

 // 4.
 Send text inside room and mention @mention contact const contact = await bot.Contact.find({name: 'lijiarui'}) // change 'lijiarui' to any of the room member await room.say('Hello world!', contact)

+// 5. send url link in a room
+const urlLink = new UrlLink ({
+  description  : 'this is url link description', thumbnailUrl : 'this is a thumbnail url', title        : 'this is url link title', url          : 'this is the url',
+})
+await room.say(urlLink)
 ```

 ### room.on\(event, listener\) ⇒ `this`